- The risk of HIV transmission to the baby is zero when using formula milk.

 Some women can be disappointed that they cannot breastfeed.
 They may also find it difficult to explain to family and friends why they are not breastfeeding, while still keeping their HIV status confidential.
 If these issues affect you, and you would like support in dealing with them, you can talk to other mothers with HIV about how they have successfully done this.

-If friends, relatives or healthcare workers ask you about why you are not breastfeeding, you should not feel that you have to give a reason why.
-However, if you would like to give an explanation, there are many reasons why HIV-negative women in the UK do not breastfeed, including:
+If friends, relatives or healthcare workers ask you about why you are not breastfeeding, you should not feel that you have to explain.
+However, if you would like to talk about this, without sharing your HIV status, there are many reasons why HIV-negative women do not breastfeed, including:

 - Breast milk not ‘coming down’